oitofelix/elpa/index.md

-This is an ELPA (Emacs Lisp Package Archive) comprised of packages written by myself to serve the noble purpose of filling into the gaps of making [GNU Emacs](https://www.gnu.org/software/emacs/) a practical and convenient “computing environment” for me, because it’s my main system at home and work, across several OSes:
+This is an ELPA (Emacs Lisp Package Archive) comprised of packages written by myself to serve the noble purpose of filling into the gaps of making [GNU Emacs](https://www.gnu.org/software/emacs/) a practical and convenient “computing environment” for me --- after all it’s my main system at home and work, across several OSes:
 [GNU/Linux](https://guix.gnu.org/), [NetBSD](https://www.netbsd.org/),
 [OpenBSD](https://www.openbsd.org/), [ReactOS](https://reactos.org/)
 and [FreeDOS](https://freedos.org/).